 Portland, Oregon’s connection to Ireland and Irish America

-From the Hibernian Independent
+From the Portland Hibernian Society Blog:

 Portland’s Irish Potato Famine Memorial